Veteran Ownership

 Non-veteran entrepreneurs often struggle with this concept.
 They want to "improve" proven processes before they've mastered them.
 You know better.
 You've seen what happens when someone decides their way is better than the tested procedure.

-Core Leadership Traits That Directly Impact the Bottom Line
+Core Leadership Traits That Drive Franchise Success

 Decisive Leadership Under Pressure